logos-messaging/specs/standards/application/inbox.md

 ## Inbox

 Inboxes are a mechanism for a client to receive messages from others which it does not share a channel with.
-They are inbound only method to exchange payloads with a client.
+They are an inbound only method to exchange payloads with a client.
 Its most direct application is to enable the reception of invites to other communication channels.

 They provide :
  - Payload Confidentiality: Only the participants can read the contents of any message sent.